abubakar-alt/schtask/README.md

 ## Features

 - Create scheduled tasks that run when a user logs on
+- Support for command-line arguments when running tasks
 - Dynamically find Task Scheduler GUIDs from the Windows Registry
 - Support for custom executable paths
 - Automatic cleanup of existing tasks with the same name